-Try putting on some tunes or switch on the radio the next time your pup gets anxious.
+Try putting on some tunes or switch on the radio the next time your pet gets anxious.

 Yes, there’s aromatherapy for dogs!
 Aromatherapy can be useful in calming down an anxious dog.
 Essential oils can help soothe your pet; you just have to be careful.
 Don’t use any essential oils you have around the house.
 Instead, purchase a vet-approved, specially formulated oil meant for pets.
 These will include the right balance of oils and be diluted properly.

-When applying, be sure to rub the oil along your dog’s back and avoid applying on places he could lick it off.
+When applying, be sure to rub the oil along your dog’s back and avoid applying to places where they could lick it off.

 Don’t forget to do your research on what essential oils dogs enjoy and what you need to stay away from.
 Chamomile, lavender, cedar, and bergamot have calming and grounding properties, so look for formulas that include these oils.

 Steer clear of tea tree, citrus, anise, clove, wormwood, and other essential oils that are harmful to dogs.